tombenke/giri/README.md

 - microservice worker modules,
 - IoT/WoT functional units (hardware and firmware).

 You can find detailed documentation and workshop materials about the case study and rapid development tools on the wiki under the [Workshop materials](https://github.com/tombenke/giri/wiki/Workshop Materials) page.

-It demonstrates the usage of [Seneca.js](http://senecajs.org) JavaScript micro-service framework.